Deathnetworks/Trinity/README.md

 ﻿
 # Trinity

+### Changelog 1.8.9

+* Fix for not stashing legendary plans

+* Fixed typo in Wizard UI preventing ArchonEliteDistance from being saved

+* Refactored TrinityItemManager stash logic

+* Added last use position and last target position to SpellHistory

+* Refactored Grom's Mirror Image logic to use spell history instead of static variables

+* Fix for Monk Dashing Strike

 ### Changelog 1.8.8

 * Added Option for Ignore Elites to Override Profile Tag Logic ("fixes" ignore elites for bad profiles)